Naive parton picture for kaon color transparency in $A(e,e'K^+)$: Models for data analysis

-The dependence of $T_A$ on the mass number $A$ is investigated in various nuclei in Fig. \ref{fig4}, showing a rapid decrease as $A$ increases.
-By comparing the solid and dashed curves, the effect of shadowing on the kaon transparency can be observed.
-The $T_A$ of the dash-dot-dotted curve from QDM is presented in the lowest panel for comparison.
+The dependence of $T_A$ on the mass number $A$ is shown in Fig.~\ref{fig:fig4} for fixed values of $Q^2$.
+From top to bottom, the panels correspond to $Q^2=1.1$, 2.2, and 3.0 GeV$^2/c^2$, respectively.
+As expected, the transparency decreases rapidly with increasing $A$, reflecting the longer path of the outgoing kaon through nuclear matter in heavier systems.
+The comparison between the solid and dashed curves isolates the role of the initial-state shadowing, while the dash-dot-dotted curve in the middle panel shows the QDM result for comparison.

-An interesting issue related to the $A$ dependence of $T_A$ in Fig. \ref{fig4} is tracing the $Q^2$ dependence of the parameter $\alpha$ by rewriting

-where $\sigma_A=A^{\alpha}\sigma_N$ is assumed for the nuclear cross section versus the nucleon cross section.
-Therefore, the deviation of $\alpha$ from unity suggests a nuclear effect differing from the $A$ nucleons in free space.
-The determination of $\alpha(Q^2)$ by the $\chi^2$-fit was presented for $\pi$ CT in Ref. \cite{qian}, and the case of kaon CT was discussed in Ref. \cite{nuruzzaman}.
-Following Ref. \cite{nuruzzaman}, the numerical consequence from $T_A=(A/2)^{\alpha-1}$ is shown in Fig. \ref{fig5}, where the increase in $\alpha$ is predicted by NPM for the experimental data in Ref. \cite{nuruzzaman}.
-The bold dotted curve illustrates the constancy of $\alpha$ obtained from hadron-nucleus scattering \cite{carroll}.
-Unlike in hadron-nucleus scattering, where it remains almost constant at around 0.78 \cite{carroll}, the $\alpha$ has a noticeable dependence on $Q^2$, up to 0.95, in electron-nucleus reactions, $A(e,e'K^+)$, and hence, confirming the volume effect by the electromagnetic probe rather than the surface-dominated contribution by the hadronic probe.